melonix2871-maker/rajsite/.trae/documents/CoreEngineDB Security And Feature Guide.md

 - Do store passwords as PBKDF2 hashes with salt/iterations; never plaintext
 - Don’t embed raw endpoints or credentials in HTML/JS
 - Don’t log request bodies, secrets, or usernames in console or Worker logs
+- Don’t publish `coreenginedb/database.html` publicly if it contains admin‑only tooling; host behind auth

 Operational notes